From the Allergic Living magazine archives.

 The couple cut the trip short.
 Still, Schwartz only felt safe eating cereal and pasta.
 She saw an allergist and got retested (once again, shellfish was the allergen), and tentatively added a few more foods to her diet, but the fear persisted.

-By the time she got married three months after that camping trip, Schwartz joked to friends that allergies were the best pre-wedding weight loss plan around.
+By the time she got married three months after that camping trip, Schwartz joked to friends that food allergies were the best pre-wedding weight loss plan around.
 Feeling like every bite was potentially lethal, she had lost over 20 pounds.

 She even began taking Benadryl before eating – just in case.
 “This huge swell of paranoia came over me,” she explains.
 “It was like nothing I had ever experienced.”